samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Western Flanaess Adventures

 The political and mercantile intrigue among Ekbir, Tusmit, and Zeif provides abundant adventure opportunities for characters in the Western Flanaess.
-A campaign focused around intrigue or mystery (see “[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)” in this chapter) works particularly well in this region.
+A campaign focused around intrigue or mystery (see "[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)" in this chapter) works particularly well in this region.

 Of course, the Western Flanaess has its fair share of monsters, dungeons, and ruins as well.
 The ruins of the Baklunish Empire in the Dry Steppes, and those of the Suel Imperium in the Sea of Dust, attract plenty of adventurers as well as villains hoping to claim the magical knowledge that caused the terrible catastrophes leading to the fall of those empires.
 Ket and Ull, too, suffer from the depredations of the monsters in the Barrier Peaks and the Yatil Mountains, just as their eastern neighbors do.